Jocelin of Wells: Adviser to King John

-Jocelin was one of the main advisors of King John during the dispute with the pope over Stephen Langton's appointment to the Archbishopric of Canterbury.
+Jocelin was one of the main advisers of King John during the dispute with the pope over Stephen Langton's appointment to the Archbishopric of Canterbury.
 Jocelin did not immediately leave England after Pope Innocent III placed an interdict on England.
-Jocelin encouraged John to settle with Innocent in early 1209, worried that Innocent would expand the interdict into an excommunication, forcing John's advisors to choose between serving the king or obeying the pope.
+Jocelin encouraged John to settle with Innocent in early 1209, worried that Innocent would expand the interdict into an excommunication, forcing John's advisers to choose between serving the king or obeying the pope.
 Nothing came of the negotiations, however.
 Jocelin did leave England when John was excommunicated in late 1209.
 Jocelin, along with Gilbert Glanvill, the Bishop of Rochester, was the subject of a mocking song on his conduct during the interdict.

 Jocelin and Hugh were in exile together in Bordeaux in 1212, but they both returned to England in May 1213, along with the other English bishops.
 Jocelin was one of the bishops in August 1214 who refused to pay a scutage to the king.
-In 1215, Jocelin sided with Stephen Langton and the barons, and Magna Charta lists Jocelin as one of the king's councillors.
+In 1215, Jocelin sided with Stephen Langton and the barons, and Magna Carta lists Jocelin as one of the king's councillors.